 eNICQ 6 is designed to allow for data fields and definitions to be updated through our web services.
 It uses RESTful API web services.
-You may need to update your firewall settings to allow eNICQ 6 to connect with them.
+You may need to update your firewall settings to allow eNICQ 6 to connect with them through the internet.